| Unit Name | Total |

 Q.62 Who among the following illustrated the works of Thomas Gray and Robert Blair?

-Q.63 Identify the statements which are correct.
+Q.63 Identify the statements which are correct:

-A. The term ‘Flaneur’ is often associated with the poetry of Baudelaire.
+A. The term ‘Flâneur’ is often associated with the poetry of Baudelaire.

 B. The term ‘Habitus’ is associated with Pierre Bourdieu.